 Battle The final conflict that decides the goal.
 Regardless of who wins, the audience learns which values and ideas are superior.

-The battle is made more intense via the pathetic fallacy of the lightning storm.
+The big struggle is made more intense via the pathetic fallacy of the lightning storm.

 At that moment, the bird began to flutter.
 It tumbled down through the bleeding tree and landed at our feet with a thud.
 Its graceful neck jerked twice and then straightened out, and the bird was still.
 It lay on the earth like a broken vase of red flowers, and even death could not mar its beauty.